Earth's Habitat Change

 Pouchulu's Wörlgtor (detail), study from Travelling Visions, Torcello, Italy, 1999.
 Black pencil on Canson.

-A real -non virtual- education and training on Habitat produce people aware of nature, people that will understand our role within nature.
-We are not more than a link in a long chain of inter-related events.
-Religions were useful for a while but in recent times they have been fatal, for making us believe that nature and us are different things; that we are above nature.
-In fact, everything we produce (a tool, clothing, a car, a spaceship, an atomic bomb) is part of nature, not that different from any extension made by any insect, bird or mammal.
-Just more complex.
-In that sense, there is no difference between 'natural' and 'artificial' things.
-All we do is part of Nature, we are not supernatural.
-Even if you believe in God and the spirits, what we do is part of Nature.
-Thinking the contrary -and the two main monotheist religions have been promoting us above Nature for two millenia- is an arrogant attitude.
-This is, perhaps, one of the reasons why, as a collective intelligence, we ignore the consequences of our habitat destruction: we think we are not part of the Earth.
-It is amazing why, thanks to virtual communication, millions of children, and now the first and second generation of adults that grown up with digital media, became apparent experts, even technical experts of everything.
-But only a few can describe how a seed grows, how a flower blooms, how a tree evolves, how planets, moon and sun are aligned in one line, when watching up the sky; only a few can handle tools...
-It is almost impossible, for someone who ignores the cycles of nature, to even start thinking about the problematic of habitat.
-Digital information, even more, digital news (which is not information in the sense of what you learn from a book) has flooded our mind with useless images, violent and sadistic movies, sounds, music, noise, faces, news, characters, people looking for accidents, killings, terror, madness, advertising, robotic politicians.
-People are literally more and more time in front of the Internet and TV -which, on the other hand, are becoming the same thing- there is neither space for thinking nor for reasoning.
+It is amazing why, thanks to virtual communication, children and now first and second generation of adults that grew up with digital media, became apparent experts in every topic.
+But only a few can describe how a seed grows, how a flower blooms, how a tree evolves, how planets, moon and sun are aligned on one plane when watching up the sky; only a few can handle tools.
+It is almost impossible, for someone who ignores the cycles of nature, to even start thinking about the problematic of Habitat.
+Digital information, even more, digital news (which is not information in the sense of what you learn from a book, that can induce us to reason) has flooded our mind with useless images, violent, sadistic movies, sounds, music, noise, faces, news, characters, people looking for accidents, killings, terror, madness, advertising, robotic politicians.
+The barrier between private and public life has dissappeared.
+Social networks is about low instincts, about ego.
+Our human conscience has been obliterated by our subconscience, our ID¹ rules again.
+People spend more and more time in front of Internet screen (TV is gone, it was not the same thing), there is neither space for thinking nor for reasoning.
 This planet is being obliterated, abducted from reality.
-Our friends used to be made of flesh and bones... now our kids have virtual friends, who never met in reality.
+Our friends used to be made of flesh and bones; now kids have virtual friends, who never met in reality.
+Adults make business with people they never met.
+Robotics are taking over our factories.
 Body language is being replace by emoticons.
 Solitary people look for love on a screen.
 Sometimes I wonder if that is a 'natural' consequence of our evolution-involution or something beyond explanation is happening.
-The world I knew a few decades ago was perhaps not nicer than this, but it was more fascinating because it was real.
-Survival Cities will not be virtual.
-People will have to relate to reality, will have to work every day for survival.
+The world I knew a few decades ago and the one my parents and granparents knew, was fascinating because it was real.
+The marvelous of reading about Venice was imagining it... and then, eventually, travelling.
+Our future Cities will not be virtual.
+People will have to relate to reality.

 Go to the next chapter, here.